 Involve participants in the design and facilitation of any activities.

 Too often, team members find icebreakers being done "to them" or "on them" instead of with them.
 While it is natural for a CEO, department chair, board president, or external facilitator to lead community-building activities, it in no way is a responsibility they alone own.

 Why not rotate the responsibility among all the participants … letting individuals, pairs, or small groups each design and facilitate a community-building activity?
 To ensure appropriate continuity among these efforts, engage all participants upfront in a discussion of what they would define as a worthwhile exercise.
 The simple question found on the nametag at the start of this post is the one I often use to support this exploration.
 You may also find it helpful to share a one- or two-page list of resources for icebreaker and teambuilding activities.
 The side benefit is this helps develop everyone's presentation and facilitation skills.

 I frequently facilitate sessions where participants already have good working relationships and our time to deepen them with an intentional activity is limited.
 What I have discovered is that one well-crafted question can unleash significant conversation and insight, as well as deepens interpersonal connections.
-Building a short list of compelling questions you can turn to is a worthwhile endeavor.
+Building a short list of compelling questions (here are 60+ I like to use) you can turn to is a worthwhile endeavor.
 A few that have worked well for me include:

 - Tell me about an experience that significantly shaped your idea of what it means to be a good professional and/or your work ethic.

 - When have you felt most completely in sync and engaged with a group of people?
 Why?
 What made that possible?